ohanhi/keyboard-extra/README.md

 ### Set up

-There is a full [example module](https://github.com/ohanhi/keyboard-extra/blob/master/example/Main.elm) in the source repository.

 In essence, `Keyboard.Extra` is just another component in your program.
 It has a model (called `State`), an `update` function and some `subscriptions`.
 Below are the necessary parts to wire things up.
 Once that is done, you can get useful information using the numerous helper functions such as [`isPressed`](http://package.elm-lang.org/packages/ohanhi/keyboard-extra/latest/Keyboard-Extra#isPressed), [`arrows`](http://package.elm-lang.org/packages/ohanhi/keyboard-extra/latest/Keyboard-Extra#arrows) and [`arrowsDirection`](http://package.elm-lang.org/packages/ohanhi/keyboard-extra/latest/Keyboard-Extra#arrowsDirection).